relaycorp/terraform-github-oss-project/README.md

-# terraform-github-oss-project
+# Terraform module for open source projects by Relaycorp

-Terraform module for open source projects by Relaycorp
+This module is meant to be 100% specific to open source projects by Relaycorp.
+If you like anything here, you're free to use it under the terms of the [licence](./LICENSE).
+Backwards compatibility isn't guaranteed.